greenboxal/doggohub/doc/development/post_deployment_migrations.md

 ## Deployment Integration

-Say you're using Chef for deploying new versions of GitLab and you'd like to run post deployment migrations after deploying a new version.
+Say you're using Chef for deploying new versions of DoggoHub and you'd like to run post deployment migrations after deploying a new version.
 Let's assume you normally use the command `chef-client` to do so.
 To make use of this feature you'd have to run this command as follows: